 You can’t speed up detox.
 In fact, you need to give your body time to recover and heal from your addiction.
 However, you can take advantage of different types of treatment that can help reduce your withdrawal symptoms and cravings.

-For instance, detox centers in Florida offer medication that will help ease your pain or discomfort during detox.
+For instance, detox centers in Florida offer medication to help ease your pain or discomfort during detox.
 Medical detox can also reduce your cravings, making them more manageable and giving you greater control of your recovery.
 Medication is a short-term solution so that you don’t transfer your addiction from alcohol to drugs.
 Your treatment specialist may recommend a specific type of medication and monitor your progress until you no longer need it.

 Florida detox centers also provide comfortable facilities and amenities that allow you to relax in a safe environment.
 You may also have access to various holistic therapies such as meditation, mindfulness, yoga, massage therapy, chiropractic care, or even acupuncture.
 Different facilities offer specialized treatment during this stage of recovery.